JeffreyHouseProject/williamchiu.github.io/_posts/2015-4-3-Hello-World2.md

 Got to space out my lines a bit more.

-  * mobile stuff goes bye.
+  * Mobile stuff goes bye.

 I'll regret this later, but I felt like it.
 It makes the code alot easier to skim through.
 Actually... no it doesnt.

-  * padding around content... or is it margin?
+  * A line break between the entry and the date

 Its crowded near the bottom.